MaxAtkinson/scraper/README.md

 Functions:

-`app.getAlphabetLinks(promise)` - Scrapes the alphabet bar at the top of the module catalogue and constructs URLs for scraping modules under each letter from the `href` attribute of each letter's element.
+- `app.getAlphabetLinks(promise)` - Scrapes the alphabet bar at the top of the module catalogue and constructs URLs for scraping modules under each letter from the `href` attribute of each letter's element.
 Alphabet links are then stored in a JavaScript array before being passed to `getModuleLinks(alphabetLinks, promise)` when the promise callback is invoked.

-`app.getModuleLinks(alphabetLinks, promise)` - Iterates over the alphabet links array to scrape each module's URL.
+- `app.getModuleLinks(alphabetLinks, promise)` - Iterates over the alphabet links array to scrape each module's URL.
 Module links are similarly stored in a JavaScript array and passed to the next scraping stage, `getModuleData(moduleLinks)` asynchronously via the promise callback.

+**Note that the promise callback will be replaced using `async.queue.drain` in request queues (namely in getModuleLinks)**

-`app.getModuleData(moduleLinks)`
+- `app.getModuleData(moduleLinks)`

-`app.writeToFile()`
+- `app.writeToFile()`

-`app.run()`
+- `app.run()`